tranhelen/tranhelen/_posts/2016-08-08-rinseandrepeat.md

 			<h2>The launch</h2>

 			<p>It took me about a week to go through this process from beginning to end.
 I'm very used to this exercise and it's fun to keep launching things to my .com.
-If you have any thoughts about it, let me know through the Dribbble shot or on Twitter.</p>
+If you have any thoughts about it, let me know through the <a href="https://dribbble.com/shots/2886184-V8-0-Redesign">Dribbble shot</a> or on <a href="http://twitter.com/tranhelen">Twitter</a>.</p>
 	    </div>
 	</div>
 </div>